IwaoM/Roberto-bot/README.md

 ## Needed permissions

-When inviting Roberto, you will be asked to grant them 5 permissions :
+When inviting Roberto, you will be asked to grant them 5 permissions:

-- Read messages : this is mainly used to display Roberto in the right sidebar of Discord.
+- **Read messages :** this is mainly used to display Roberto in the right sidebar of Discord.

-*TODO*
+- **Send messages :** this is used for Roberto to send auto-greet messages on new member joins if the option is active (disabled by default).
+  - Note that neither **Read messages** or **Send messages** is needed for commands to be read and responded to by Roberto.
+- **Manage nicknames :** this is obviously needed for the `/rename` command.
+- **Manage roles :** this is needed for the following:
+  - Creating the **Roberto Admin** role (performed when Roberto joins your server - this role is needed to call some commands).
+  - Calling the `/config roles-repair` command, which may create a new role and delete unused roles.
+  - Using the `/color` command since name colors are given through roles.
+For the same reason, it is also needed for the **auto-color** feature to function.
+- **View audit logs:** this is used for the following:
+  - Fetch the user who invited Roberto in the server to send them a DM.
+  - Fetch the user who removed needed permissions from Roberto (by editing a server role or Roberto's role list) and send them a DM (configurable with the **permission-dm** option).

 ## Commands